dinhvle/dinhvle.github.io/_posts/2016-09-17-grails-3-setup-on-mac-os-x.md

 # Grails version: 3.*.*
 ```

 And that's it.
-Unless you are working on a project that need an older version of Grails, in that case just install that version and use it by:
+Unless you are working on a project that needs an older version of Grails, in that case, just install that version and use it by:

 ```
 sdk install grails 2.4.4